isabellafaccone/aquabytePersonal/pwais/mft-pg/detection/inference/README.md

 You will now go through the normal Ubuntu set-up experience and (importantly) need to accept the Nvidia license agreement.
 You'll need to reboot a couple of times before SSH becomes available.

-At the time of writing, NVidia offered the disk image for version 4.5.1, 2021/02/24.
-That gave us JetPack 4.5.1:
+At the time of writing, the above disk image gave us JetPack 4.4.1:
 ```
 aq@aqxnx:~$ sudo apt-cache show nvidia-jetpack
 Package: nvidia-jetpack
-Version: 4.5.1-b17
+Version: 4.4.1-b50
 ...
 ```